 Oftentimes this stress will manifest itself in the form of clenching or grinding of the teeth in a process known as bruxism.
 This is usually an involuntary reaction to stress and occurs most often when a person is asleep.

 If a person continues to experience long periods of stress and bruxism, it can wear down the teeth and even make them loose.

-If you’ve knocked a tooth out and aren’t sure about the condition of your mouth, clean the knocked-out tooth and soak it with some saliva or milk before inserting it back into position.
+If you have a tooth knocked out and aren’t sure about the condition of your mouth, clean the missing tooth and soak it with some saliva or milk before inserting it back into position.
 An emergency dentist appointment will then determine whether or not the tooth can be saved.